On 21 July 1972, newspapers around the world published this photograph from New Orleans showing a statue of Our Lady of Fatima shedding tears.

 In view of the above, a question naturally comes to mind: Were Our Lady’s requests heeded?

 In 1942, Pius XI consecrated the world to the Immaculate Heart of Mary.
 Sister Lucy said the consecration lacked some characteristics Our Lady had requested.
-I do not intend to analyze this complex subject here.
+I do not intend to analyse this complex subject here.
 I simply mention, in passing, that whether Our Lady’s request for the consecration of Russia was heeded is open to debate.

 As for Our Lady’s second request for an amendment of life, it has so obviously been neglected that no further comment is necessary.